synapticweb/CipherPass/README.md

-# CryptoPass
+# CipherPass

-CryptoPass is a (for now) basic password manager for Android built on top of the well known SqlCipher database encryption library.
-CryptoPass is written in Kotlin, using the Android architecture components.
+CipherPass is a (for now) basic password manager for Android built on top of the well known SqlCipher database encryption library.
+CipherPass is written in Kotlin, using the Android architecture components.

 The application has currently the following main features:
 - The password data is stored in an SqlCipher database (AES 256bit encryption).